 Querciabella Mongrana in Maremma

 Founded in 1974, Querciabella enjoys the acclaim of the world’s most discriminating critics and consumers for wines such as Camartina, Batàr, Palafreno and Querciabella Chianti Classico.
 In its uncompromising pursuit of quality, sustainability and authenticity, Querciabella has continually honed its approach to biodynamic viticulture for over a decade.
 With vineyards located throughout Tuscany’s Chianti Classico and Maremma areas, Querciabella exemplifies the mindful preservation of tradition through forward-thinking, albeit completely natural, winemaking.
-For the latest winery news and updates, join Querciabella on Twitter and Facebook.

 The ideal serving temperature is 57° to 64° F. Recommended to drink young, though this wine will continue to develop and mature for at least ten years.